montchr/ceamx/README.md

 > very different.
 Simply put, you might get others in trouble by promoting your
 > personal hacks as "magic".

+From what I gather, `gcmh` has evolved a bit, so the previous criticism no longer applies.

 And, again, with more detail about fiddling carelessly with `gc-cons-threshold`:

 [eli-zaretskii comments on An easy trick I found to improve Emacs start-up time](https://old.reddit.com/r/emacs/comments/yzb77m/an_easy_trick_i_found_to_improve_emacs_startup/iwz1vek/)